EmileCadorel/cgroup-monitor/README.md

 ### In the VM

 ```
-$ cfdisk /dev/vdb # creation of the partition, maybe use parted to automate this
+$ cfdisk /dev/vdb # creation of the partition, maybe use parted to automate this, but it seems useless
 $ mkswap /dev/vdb1
 $ swapon /dev/vdb1
 ```